Ten years ago, I woke up at 35 with a quiet, uncomfortable realization: I wasn’t where I thought I’d be.

 This part is especially important if you’re married or building a life with someone else.
 I use a simple metaphor here.
 If you were on a cross-country road trip and taking turns driving while the other person slept, you’d both need to agree on the destination.
 Otherwise, you’ll wake up in very different places.

-The same is true for families and companies.
+The same is true if you are building a company.
 Alignment on long-term direction matters.
 Everyone needs to be rowing in the same direction.

 Layer Two: One-Year Goals Translate Vision Into Reality